tmalsburg/DogWhistle/thoughts.md

 - Recruit native speakers of German living in Germany on Prolific.
 - How many?
-- Questionnaire to identify relevant aspects of their socio-political profile, present at the end of the experiment
+- Questionnaire to identify relevant aspects of their socio-political profile, present at the end of the experiment.
   - Age
   - Gender: männlich, weiblich, divers, möchte ich nicht antworten
   - Höchster Bildungsabschluss: kein Schulabschluss, Hauptschule, Realschule, Gymnasium, Bachelor, Master, Promotion